ag143/Az-900/Module5.md

 ### single sign on
 Login (give credentials once, açcess all services) eg - Login into one Google account, get signed into all other services like Gmail, YouTube, drive etc.

+### Conditional Access

+- #### User or group membership
+Policies can be targeted to specific users and groups giving administrators fine-grained control over access.
+- #### IP Location information
+Organizations can create trusted IP address ranges that can be used when making policy decisions.
+Administrators can specify entire countries/regions IP ranges to block or allow traffic from.
+Device
+Users with devices of specific platforms or marked with a specific state can be used when enforcing Conditional Access policies.
+Application
+Users attempting to access specific applications can trigger different Conditional Access policies.
+- #### Real-time and calculated risk detection
+Signals integration with Azure AD Identity Protection allows Conditional Access policies to identify risky sign-in behavior.
+Policies can then force users to change their password, do multi-factor authentication to reduce their risk level, or block access until an administrator takes manual action.
+- #### Microsoft Defender for Cloud Apps
+Enables user application access and sessions to be monitored and controlled in real time, increasing visibility and control over access to and activities done within your cloud environment.

 ## RBAC